 Genderless Divinity in Eastern Traditions

 Many Eastern spiritual paths have always embraced a gender-fluid or genderless understanding of the Divine.
 In Hinduism, the ultimate reality, known as Brahman, is seen as an impersonal, formless, and genderless Absolute.
 At the same time, other Hindu traditions beautifully depict God as androgynous, embodying both male and female qualities in a single form, or as having both male and female counterparts.
 In Sikhism, the concept is even more direct: God has no gender.
 The scriptures use the term “Ajuni,” which means God is not born and has no physical form.
 These traditions provide a powerful framework for understanding a Divine presence that is truly all-encompassing.
+Some Eastern traditions describe the awakening to this divine energy within as kundalini awakening — the activation of a powerful spiritual force that transcends all duality, including gender.

 Sacred Balance in Indigenous Beliefs